What Sellers Want from Their Real Estate Agent

 This might surprise some, at fourth in importance with a 12% response.
 Maybe that Home Staging® class would be a good idea.
 Or perhaps suggesting a staging professional would be appreciated.
 At the very least, don't be bashful about suggesting things to do to enhance the look and presentation of the property.

-Help With Paperwork, Inspections and Preparing for Settlement
+Help With Paperwork, Inspections, and Settlement

 Many real estate agents would have assumed this requirement to be higher on the list.
 However, only 7% of sellers made this a priority need.
 It is very important, but using this list as a guide, you want to build your listing services presentation around marketing and proper pricing first.